-So you’ve opened a betting account and you’ve logged in.
+So you’ve opened a betting account, and you’ve logged in.
 While the teams and names might look familiar to you, all those weird numbers around them are confusing.
-Those are simply odds that are posted on the board and there are three main ways they are presented: American, fractional and decimal.
-Each style is a little bit different, so let’s delve into them to get a better understanding.
+Below we’ll explain what they mean.

-A minus sign in front of the odds – or a negative number – then that indicates the amount of money you’d have to bet to win $100.
-If there is a plus sign, that indicates how much money you’d win if you bet $100.
-For example:
+A minus sign in front of the odds – or a negative number – indicates the amount of money you’d have to bet to win $100.
+If there is a plus sign, that shows how much money you’d win if you bet $100.

-- New York Yankees -140
+• New York Yankees -140

-- Boston Red Sox +120
+• Boston Red Sox +120

-To calculate your payout with these odds, it’s quite simple: your stake is the denominator and the payout is the numerator.
+To calculate your payout with these odds, it’s pretty simple: your stake is the denominator, and the payout is the numerator.
 So if you want to bet $50 on a bet where the payout is 15/1, you would plug in 50 on the bottom.

 Then you would need to multiply the top part by 50 to get your potential payout, which in this case is $750.
 Fractional odds are often associated with futures, such as the odds to win the Super Bowl, horse racing, golf, and racing events.